 - Time slots for visiting will need to be booked by contacting the clinical co-ordinator or a clinical member of staff on the inpatient unit.

-On arrival you will be asked COVID-19 screening questions, followed by you undertaking a Lateral Flow Test which will be carefully monitored by a clinical team member during which time you will be free to proceed with your visit, ensuring that PPE is worn.
+On arrival you will be asked COVID-19 screening questions, followed by a lateral flow test which will be carefully monitored by a clinical team member during which time you will be free to proceed with your visit, ensuring that PPE is worn.

 - Staff will give you guidance on how it will be the visitors responsibility to register the result of your lateral flow test on the government website.